Aung San Suu Kyi aims for peaceful revolution

 Aung San Suu Kyi's party won the last election overwhelmingly but was never allowed to take power.

-This poll was won by the biggest military-backed party, the Union Solidarity and Development Party (USDP), but denounced by the West as being neither free nor fair.'Dialogue process'
+This poll was won by the biggest military-backed party, the Union Solidarity and Development Party (USDP), but denounced by the West as being neither free nor fair.

 The BBC's world affairs editor, John Simpson, said several security officials watched the interview from across the street at NLD headquarters but did not intervene.